 Now, we can begin talking about some general sentence correction strategies.
 Before I even begin this, let me just say that this module requires a bit of patience, in the sense that there are several general strategies we need to discuss before we can even get into the content of the questions.
 So believe it or not, after these first five videos, you will not be ready to actually dive into sentence correction yet.
-Show Transcript
+Read full transcript

 It actually takes a little while to build up and cover all the content.
 So first of all, we'll just cover these overall strategies, and the biggest strategy is something called Using Splits.
 And the easiest way to talk about this strategy is to first talk about the worst way to do the sentence correction.
 The worst possible way to do sentence correction would be, read the prompt carefully, and then very carefully read each of the five answer choices separately from beginning to end.